codebench-dev/api/src/code-quality/RULES.md

 ## Python
 * If the function names are not in snake case, decrease score of 3 points
 * If the function names is longer than 25 characters, decrease score of 1 points
+* If the line in a function have more than 80 characters, decrease score of 1 point